-16.25 The basecoat must be allowed to dry/cure (24 to 48 hours) before the application of the primer/finish coat.
-Where specified, primers must be allowed to dry in accordance with the Certificate holder's instructions.
-The drying time is dependent on ambient conditions, but will typically be a minimum of 4 hours.
-After the primer is dry but prior to the application of the finishing coat, sealant or compressible seals should be applied as required, as defined in the project-specific site package and in accordance with the Certificate holder's instructions.
+16.29 The basecoat must be allowed to dry/cure (24 to 48 hours) before application of the primer/finish coat.
+Where specified, primers (see section 1.1 for list of primers and their compatibility with the finishing coats) must be allowed to dry in accordance with the Certificate instructions.
+The drying time is dependent on ambient conditions, but will typically be 4 hours for Dryvit Color Prime Plus, Dryvit Wood Prime and Dryvit Demandit Smooth.
+After the primer is dry but prior to the application of the finishing coat, sealant or compressible seals should be applied as required, as defined in the project-specific site package in accordance with the Certificate holder's instructions.

-16.26 Once the primer is dry, the finishes and decorative coats are applied, using the methods described below.
+16.30 The finishes and decorative coats are then applied, using the methods described for the specific finishing coats.